woruo27/woruo27/README.md

 I'm 沃若 (woruo)!
 As most people know, I love **competitive programming**.
 Got bronze medal 🥉 in ICPC Asia East Continent Final 2019.

-Dreaming to be a great teacher and a beautiful girl 🏳️‍⚧️.
+Dreaming to be a great teacher and a free human.

 [Mail to me](mailto:woruo@woruo.online)